|

 (150 kilos) of dung every day - about one consignment

 every 15 minutes.
-Prior to the expansion of the
+Prior to the expansion of

-exclusively in this park (other dung beetles can
+almost exclusively in this park (other dung

-area.
+of the area.

 No